Authenticated, Verifiable Email from AI Agents

 Audit log tied to authentication events

-Every domain verification, DKIM signing event, and identity signature is written to the MultiMail audit log.
-You can query by agent_id, domain, or time range to reconstruct exactly what was sent, when, and by which agent.
+Every domain verification and send event is written to the MultiMail audit log, retrievable via GET /v1/audit-log.
+You can reconstruct exactly what was sent, when, from which mailbox, and under which oversight mode.

 Recommended oversight mode